DylanDmitri/MechGame/README.md

      team a     team a    team b    team b backline  frontline  frontline backline

 Close range weapons are frontline-frontline only.
-Mid-range weapons can skip 1 zone, long range can run anywhere.
+Mid-range weapons can skip 1 zone, long range can hit anywhere.

 If only one mech remains on any side, it counts as both frontline and backline.